 Logging his caddie back into his locker, Sylus was finally free of the facility.
 He tried not to recall how long Observation had taken him.
 All he wanted now was to see his son and put some food in his belly.

 Leaving was far easier than getting in.
 All he had to do was swipe his card and the hatch flew open.

 “Have a nice day, Ms. Kinkade.
 Thank you for your service to the Riftworks.
 For the future and protection of humanity.”

 Sylus could barely contain his snarl.
 The overly pleasant automated voice was one of the most cynical things he’d ever experienced.
 The hell that waited behind these doors didn’t warrant such a calm and docile greeting.
 It deserved a slap in the face and a punch in the gut.
-If you still made your way in, then you were only a fraction of a percent ready to face what was within.
+If you were still standing, then and only then were you a fraction of a percent ready for what was waiting within.